 '''

 This is the first line of text.
+This is the second line of text.
 This is the third line of text.
 This is the fourth line of text.

 '''

 (Start with the cursor at the beginning of the second line.)

 (Move the cursor to the beginning of the third line.)